adrienharnay/ssr-starter-pack/README.md

 };
 ```

 And here is the server version.
-It renders a synchronous component, and pushes its name to an array we pass it as a parameter.
-This parameter is [implicitly passed as staticContext](https://reacttraining.com/react-router/web/guides/server-rendering) by react-router to routes.
+It renders a synchronous component, and pushes its name to an array received in parameter.
+This parameter is [implicitly passed as staticContext](https://reacttraining.com/react-router/web/guides/server-rendering) by React-router to routes.

 #### How do we use those?

-The goal is to have a file (well two) with every route declared in it.
-One for the client version, and one for the server version.
+The goal is to have a file (well, two actually) with the list of every route of our app (one for the client version, and one for the server version).

 [AsyncBundles.js](./client/src/entry/js/components/AsyncBundles.js)